BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### Progressive Fee

+The amount which is taken from the Rake portion of each entry fee and contributed to the Progressive Jackpot.

 ### Reserve Fee

-The amount which is contributed to the Jackpot Reserve
+The amount which is taken from the Rake portion of each entry fee and contributed to the Progressive Jackpot Reserve.

 ### Reserve Multiplier